Getting started with SharePoint Server 2013 workflow

 |Workflow Manager is a separate download and must be configured to communicate with the SharePoint Server 2013 farm.|

 In addition to the SharePoint 2013 Workflow platform, the SharePoint 2010 Workflow platform that came with SharePoint Server 2010 is still available in SharePoint Server 2013.
 The SharePoint 2010 Workflow platform installs with SharePoint Server 2013 just as it did with SharePoint Server 2010.
 The end result is that there are two platforms to choose from when you build a workflow in SharePoint Server 2013.
-To learn about the development experience when choosing a workflow platform in SharePoint Designer 2013, see Creating a workflow by using SharePoint Designer 2013 and the SharePoint 2013 Workflow platform.

 Figure: Diagram of workflow platforms in SharePoint Server